Learn more about history this holiday season with the help of these Thanksgiving history conversation starters for kids.

 Cultivating an attitude of thankfulness is something we can work on all year long, but Thanksgiving provides an especially perfect platform to do so.
-Studying history — at any point in time — fosters gratitude by opening our eyes to difficulties, letting us step into the shoes of historical figures, and reminding that so many of the ordinary things in our lives are actually remarkable.
+Studying history — at any point in time — fosters gratitude by opening our eyes to difficulties, letting us step into the shoes of historical figures, and reminding us that so many of the ordinary things in our lives are actually remarkable.

-Thanksgiving is a North American holiday, but the settlers were immigrants
+Thanksgiving is a North American Holiday

 We think of Thanksgiving as the quintessential North American holiday — pumpkin pie, autumn leaves, and football games.
 But when we look back, we see that Thanksgiving, at its core, is about immigration.
 The settlers, of course, were immigrants, having left their homelands to make a new life across the Atlantic.
 They were foreigners and outsiders in the land we now call the United States of America.
 Franklin Roosevelt reminds us, “Remember, remember always, that all of us, and you and I especially, are descended from immigrants and revolutionists.”

-1. In those days, the decision to emigrate was incredibly permanent — there weren’t exactly passenger flights making the trek back and forth.
+In those days, the decision to emigrate was incredibly permanent — there weren’t exactly passenger flights making the trek back and forth.
 While some of the settlers were indeed explorers who had been to the New World before, the bulk of them were making a life-altering decision.
 What must it have been like for the settlers to leave home, knowing they’d likely never return again?

-2. What must it have been like for the Native Americans, to see ships arriving ashore, and realize the settlers meant to stay?
+What must it have been like for the Native Americans, to see ships arriving ashore, and realize the settlers meant to stay?

-4. Even today, many new arrivals to the United States can’t return home, either due to destroyed homelands, lack of finances, or loss of family.
+Even today, many new arrivals to the United States can’t return home, either due to destroyed homelands, lack of finances, or loss of family.
 What it must feel to be an immigrant or a refugee today?

-Thanksgiving celebrates family and surplus, but many settlers and Native Americans experienced loss and scarcity
+Thanksgiving celebrates family and surplus, but many settlers and Native Americans experienced loss and scarcity.

 The 1600s were a time of uncertainty.
 Death and disease were around every corner.
-We think of Thanksgiving as a time of togetherness, when extended family members come together and reconnect.
+We think of Thanksgiving as a time of togetherness when extended family members come together and reconnect.
 But what was the reality for those who lived at Patuxet-turned-Plymouth and the surrounding areas?

-6. Upon arrival in the New World, tragedy struck over and over again.
+Upon arrival in the New World, tragedy struck over and over again.
 Of the approximately one hundred passengers who traveled on the Mayflower in 1620, only half were still alive by 1621.
 The settlers faced incredible challenges simply trying to grow food, build shelter, and stay alive — things we often take for granted.
 Would you still be able to give thanks in similar circumstances?

 By 1621, European diseases had already been ravaging Native American tribes for years.
 Untold thousands fell victim to illnesses against which they had no immunity.
-How might you have felt toward the settlers, if you had lost family members to introduced disease?
+How might you have felt toward the settlers, if you had lost family members to the introduced disease?

-Thanksgiving tends to focus on the settlers, but the New World was already home to Native Americans
+Thanksgiving tends to focus on the settlers, but the New World was already home to Native Americans.

-There is so much of Native American history which doesn’t make its way into our history books, let alone our dinner table conversations.
+There is so much Native American history that doesn’t make its way into our history books, let alone our dinner table conversations.
 Encourage your children to take some time this Thanksgiving to research the Native Americans who called the Massachusetts Bay home — and those who still carry on the culture and traditions today.
-Remember, the the New World was not an uninhabited frontier, devoid of any culture or civilization.
+Remember, the New World was not an uninhabited frontier, devoid of any culture or civilization.